On the Connexion of the Physical Sciences

 On the Connexion of the Physical Sciences, by Mary Somerville, is one of the best-selling science books of the 19th century.
 The book went through many editions and was translated into several European languages.
 It is considered one of the first popular science books, containing few diagrams and very little mathematics.
 It describes astronomy, physics, chemistry, geography, meteorology and electromagnetism as they were scientifically understood at the time.
-In a review of the book in March 1834, William Whewell coined the word "scientist".
+In an anonymous review of the book in the March 1834 issue of The Quarterly Review, later attributed to William Whewell, the term "scientist" appeared in print as a proposed collective name for investigators of the material world.